 We hear mushroom everything is all the rage and this is your one-stop shop to making fungi magic happen.
 Mushrooms can be overwhelming for the average customer in terms of the varieties, usage, benefits.
 These functional mushroom products are highly personalized as there's even a quiz to determine the best buys for you.

 Bubble fits in a number of categories with everything from health to responsible sourcing in mind.
 Their mission is clean ingredients from passionate food makers curated for easy navigation due to a strict set of standards.
 Their biggest competitor separation is the "bubble" of influencers within the food space curating their pantry items

 The Healthy Butcher seeks to make mystery meat a concept of the past, promising total transparency and stringency in how consumers’ meat is both raised and processed.
 From 100% grass fed beef to a handful of game and fowl options, if you’re in the business of ethical, high-quality meat, this company has you covered.
 Healthy Butcher even expanded its products to include produce and supplements, applying its same scrupulous standards across its catalog.

 As a Certified B Corporation, Vital Choice maintains high standards across its products, as well as environmental and social practices.
-Its flagship product is wild Alaskan salmon but Vital Choice also offers a range of seafood and shellfish that’s certified sustainable by the Marine Stewardship Council (MSC) or Alaska’s Responsible Fisheries Management (RFM) program.
+Its flagship product is wild Alaskan salmon but Vital Choice also offers a range of seafood and shellfish that’s certified sustainable by the Marine Stewardship Council (MSC) or is considered sustainable by experts such as the Monterey Bay Aquarium Seafood Watch program.

 This monthly subscription will show you the difference between quality, grass-fed meat and the package protein you'll often find at your local grocery.
 The team works with a group of family farms and cooperatives to deliver organic beef, pork, chicken, and fish to your door.
 Choose which products, how much, and how often you get deliveries.